mixxxdj/website/README.md

 ## Quick Start

-To get started contributing to the Mixxx website, first install cactus:
+To get started contributing to the Mixxx website, first install all requirements (e.g. Cactus).
+Optionally, use a [Virtualenv][virtualenv] to isolate dependencies.

-    $ pip install cactus
+    $ pip install -r requirements.txt

 Then build the site from its templates: